-The following is a list of the age restrictions for using the most popular generative AI tools at the time of writing (September 2023):
+The following is a list of the age restrictions for using the most popular generative AI tools:

+Bard: 13+ with parental consent if under 18

+ChatGPT: 18+

+Pi: 16+

-- Gemini: 13+ with parental consent if under 18 - ChatGPT: 18+ - Pi: 16+ - Claude: 13+ with parental consent if under 18 - Bing: 13+ with parental consent if under 18
+Claude: 13+ with parental consent if under 18

+Bing: 13+ with parental consent if under 18

-Based on these, no student lower down school than Year 9 should be using these generative AI models and written parental consent is required.
+Based on these, no student lower down school than Year 9 should be using these generative AI models.
 It is important to note that these age restrictions are not set in stone.
 Generative AI tools are still under development, and the risks and benefits of their use are still being studied.
 As a result, some people may believe that these age restrictions are too low, while others may believe that they are too high.